Alaadin17/HTW_V2H_SS25/README.md

-This project makes use of [emobpy](https://gitlab.com/diw-evu/emobpy/emobpy) and [Oemof-solph](https://github.com/oemof/oemof-solph) If you use this project in scientific work, please cite these two Libs as well.
+This project makes use of [emobpy](https://gitlab.com/diw-evu/emobpy/emobpy) and [Oemof-solph](https://github.com/oemof/oemof-solph) If you use this project in scientific work, please cite this repo and these two Libs as well.

 ## Features